tasket/Qubes-scripts/README.md

     Options:
-      -h, --help     show this help message and exit -l, --available    Include templates known to have available updates -a, --all          Include all templates
+      -h, --help     show this help message and exit -a, --all          Include all updateable VMs
-      -e, --exclude      Exclude from selection; repeat as needed -u, --unattended   Non-interactive, supress prompts
+      -l, --available    Include VMs known to have available updates -e, --exclude      Exclude from selection; repeat as needed -u, --unattended   Non-interactive, supress prompts
       -t, --trim         Trim root volumes